kian1395/some-pgn-files/1200-1400/1. chess tactics for students/README.md

 ## Notes

-* Diagram 129 hould be moved from ch.
+* Diagram 129 should be moved from ch.
 5 (Discoverd Check) to ch.
 7 (Discovered Attack)
 * Diagram 6 and 11 are the same.
+* Diagram 103 can be double-threats, if queen goes c2 then can treat a king-mate at g6 and winning bishop at c5